Jean-Claude van Itallie: Career

 In January 1967, van Itallie's Pavane was broadcast along with Sam Shepard's Fourteen Hundred Thousand and Paul Foster's The Recluse as "La MaMa Playwrights" on NET Playhouse.
 The program was re-broadcast on NET in 1969 along with footage from the opening of La MaMa's new theater space.

-Van Itallie's translation of Chekhov's The Seagull was first produced at the MacArthur Theater in Princeton in 1973.
+Van Itallie's translation of Chekhov's The Seagull was first produced at the McCarter Theater in Princeton in 1973.
 It then premiered at the Manhattan Theater Club and the American Repertory Theatre in Cambridge, Massachusetts.
 His translation of The Cherry Orchard premiered at Lincoln Center, featuring Irene Worth and Meryl Streep and directed by Andrei Serban, in 1977.
 His translation of Three Sisters premiered both at the American Repertory Theatre and at the Manhattan Theatre Club, featuring Sam Waterston and Dianne Wiest, in 1979.
 His translation of Uncle Vanya premiered at La MaMa, featuring F. Murray Abraham and Chaikin and directed by Serban, in 1983.

 In 1997, van Itallie performed with co-creators Kermit Dunkelberg and Court Dorsey in Guys Dreamin', as directed by Kim Mancuso and Joel Gluck.
 In 1999 and 2000, van Itallie performed his one-man show War, Sex, and Dreams at Highways in Santa Monica and at La MaMa.
 In 2012, he performed his one-man show Confessions and Conversation at La MaMa, as directed by Rosemary Quinn.

-His 2016 book, Tea with Demons - Games of Transformation, includes memoir and forty-nine self-development games for the reader to play.
+His 2016 book, Tea with Demons – Games of Transformation, includes memoir and forty-nine self-development games for the reader to play.
 He taught writing and performance workshops, and has taught at Princeton University, New York University, Harvard University, Yale University, Amherst College, Columbia University, Middlebury College, the University of Colorado, Smith College, the New School for Social Research, Naropa University, the Esalen Institute, the Omega Institute for Holistic Studies, the New York Open Center, Rowe Conference Center, and Easton Mountain, among other universities and retreat centers.

 He lived on a farm in western Massachusetts, where he taught and directed the Shantigar Foundation for theatre and meditation, and in Greenwich Village and NoHo.
 His papers are held in Kent State University Special Collections.
 The papers cover van Itallie's full career, and he would regularly deposit additional items to the collection.